SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Hub and Branch VPN Connectivity Verifications

 * Verify that the FortiGates are responding to Azure Load Balancer Health Checks
-  * Click on the Hub External Load balancer
+  * Select the Hub External Load Balancer **sdwan-USERXX-workshop-hub1-elb1**
   * Click on Insights - Click the "Refresh" button a few times, eventually (~30 seconds) the FortiGate reachability will be indicated.

     ![hub-lb-insights](images/externallbinsights.jpg)

-* Verify that the VPN to the Hub are UP  (You may have to reboot the Branch FortiGate one time if the VPN does not come up)
+* Verify that the VPN connections from the Branch to the Hub are UP

     ![vpn](images/vpnup.jpg)